 Film — Live Action

-Subverted in The War of the Roses: Barbara (Kathleen Turner) prepares to drop a chandelier onto her husband, Oliver, but he moves out of the way before she can drop it.
+- Subverted in The War of the Roses: Barbara (Kathleen Turner) prepares to drop a chandelier onto her husband, Oliver, but he moves out of the way before she can drop it.
 It ends up killing them both when, during a later fight, they both get on top of it and the supporting cables snap.
-This may not count, since they're both on top of the chandelier at the time.
+But since they're on top, this may not count.

-In Godzilla (1998) the heroes clear a path through a host of baby Godzillas by shooting down a succession of chandeliers.
+- In Godzilla (1998) the heroes clear a path through a host of baby Zillas by shooting down a succession of chandeliers.

 Marsha: The Nancy Reagan chandelier!
 Woooooooh! *crash*